-As seen in the above comparison, HTTPS is better than HTTP based upon various performance metrics as mentioned above.
+As seen in the above comparison, HTTPS is better than HTTP based on various performance metrics as mentioned above.

-Google has been giving a soft warning since the last couple of years to take HTTPS update seriously.
-This is because Google wants to provide web service providers and the users’ assurance based on the following parameters:
+Google has been giving a soft warning for the last couple of years to take HTTPS updates seriously.
+This is because Google wants to provide web service providers and the users assurance based on the following parameters:

 Among the three parameters, 'Security’ tops the list.
 This is due to the fact that the quality of the data transferred and uploaded on the internet became more sensitive as days rolled by.
 Ever since ‘Go Digital’ became the mantra in all walks of life, sensitive data were also uploaded and stored on the internet (now using cloud technologies).
 So, in order to secure the data that is being communicated on the digital platform, Google strictly wanted to migrate to HTTPS websites.

 It is true that Google has been insisting on the migration towards ‘HTTPS for Websites’.
-Especially now that SEO Rankings are the major contributor in the SERP Results, Google has made an official statement that not implementing HTTPS update will come at the price of the Rankings.
+Especially now that SEO Rankings are the major contributor to the SERP Results, Google has made an official statement that not implementing HTTPS updates will come at the price of the Rankings.